spring-media/exercise-aws-05/usage.md

 2. In terraform.tfvars file, add the aws user credentials at aws_access_key, aws_secret_key.
 3. region - define the region where your aws keys are and where you want to host the web server.
 4. To create the stack just use the make commands.
 -  a.
-Plan - make plan (Just to see what services will be created, will not make any actual changes  )
+Plan - 'make plan' (Just to see what services will be created, will not make any actual changes  )
 -  b.
-Create - make apply (will create the whole stack and return the web server public IP address to use for connecting web server)
+Create - 'make apply' (will create the whole stack and return the web server public IP address to use for connecting web server)

+Command order to use:

+make plan
+make apply

+The apply command will present the public IP of the apache service , just enter the IP in browser to see pache default page.

 Any queries can be discussed with Rohit Turambekar (rohit.turambekar@gmail.com).